Chocolate Peppermint Brownies

 - In the bowl of a stand mixer or using a hand mixer, beat together eggs and sugar on medium-high speed for 1 minute.
 Reduce speed to low and add vanilla extract, peppermint extract and salt until combined, about 15 seconds.
 Keep mixer on low and slowly pour in warm chocolate mixture into the egg mixture.
 Using a rubber spatula or wooden spoon, stir in the flour just until just combined, then stir in the chocolate chips.

-- Transfer the mixture into the prepared pan and spread evenly.
-Bake 30 minutes, or until the top is shiny and the center is still dense.
+- Transfer the mixture into the prepared pan and spread evenly (batter will be thick).
+Bake 25 minutes, or until the top is shiny and the center is still dense.
 Brownies will continue to bake once removed from oven.
 Cool on a wire rack to room temperature, about 2 hours.
 Prepare chocolate ganache.

 - In a saucepan or the microwave, heat heavy cream until simmering.
 Place chocolate chips in a bowl, then pour heavy cream and peppermint extract over the chocolate.
 Let the mixture sit for 5 minutes, then stir until chocolate is melted.
 If the chocolate doesn’t melt, place the bowl in the microwave for 15 seconds on 50% power level.